Captanx52/mtahrir/README.md

 ## Contact

-For any inquiries or support, feel free to contact via email at contact@rezasadid.com or rezasadid753@gmail.com.
+For any inquiries or support, feel free to contact via email at captanx52@gmail.com.